R523/noor/README.md

 # noor

+## Introduction

-Read LDR and then tune the light level with PWM
+Noor reads the LDR (light sensor) from ADC (BCF8591) and then by the Raspberry Pi PWM control the LED light.